 Let’s also have a quick look at the new TACT system, Impact Soundworks came up with.

 If you want a detailed tutorial, Andrew was nice enough to provide one on their website.
 You can check it out here if you want, or save it for later.

 In short, TACT is a new system they developed, that lets you map articulations, including legato and release noises, in the way it fits you and your playing style best.
-You can dice the articulation trigger, and yes it doesn’t always have to be key range or velocity, and the system also makes sure you have not conflicting mappings.
-I’m sure some of you know how nerve wrecking that can be.
+You can dice the articulation trigger, and yes it doesn’t always have to be key range or velocity, and the system also makes sure you have not conflicted mappings.
+I’m sure some of you know how nerve-wracking that can be.
 You can even have multiple triggers, and save and load your complete mapping presets.

 I think its a really great feature for playability, especially if you want to get used to your own customized playing style.
 Good to know that TACT will be part of every Ventus series instrument, so we will be able to freely customize all of these solo woodwinds to how WE like to hit the keys.
-I think that’s wonderful feature.
+I think that’s a wonderful feature.